Brexit impasse takes its toll on British business investment

 The car sector - which is grappling with the prospect of high EU tariffs on top of global upheaval in the auto industry - cut investment by more than 70% in the first half of 2019, according to an industry group.

-European planemaker Airbus, meanwhile, warned this year it might stop building aircraft wings in Britain if the country leaves the EU without a withdrawal agreement.
+European planemaker Airbus (AIR.PA), meanwhile, warned this year it might stop building aircraft wings in Britain if the country leaves the EU without a withdrawal agreement.

 Warning signs about Britain’s diminishing growth potential are flashing in its productivity record.